mablack/cordova-diagnostic-plugin/README.md

 - This is intended for Android 6 / API 23 and above.
 Calling on Android 5 / API 22 and below will have no effect as the permissions are already granted at installation time.
 - The successCallback is invoked in response to the user's choice in the permission dialog and is passed the resulting authorization status.
+- When the plugin is running in an app built with the Android 10 / API 29 or above (and running on similar device) you can request background location permission by specifying the `mode` argument as `cordova.plugins.diagnostic.locationAuthorizationMode.ALWAYS`.
+    - If the build SDK/device version is <= Android 9 / API 28, granting location permission implicitly grants background location permission.

     `cordova.plugins.diagnostic.requestLocationAuthorization(successCallback, errorCallback, mode);`